 Wherever you go in Mauritania, you risk being kidnapped.
-A number of westerners have been kidnapped in Mauritania in recent years, predominantly from remote and desert areas.
+A number of westerners have been kidnapped in recent years, predominantly from remote and desert areas.
 Some kidnap victims have been killed.
-There are currently several western hostages being held in the Sahel region.
+There are currently several western hostages held in the Sahel region.

-Kidnappers are particularly active throughout the region encompassing Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba and Guidimaka and within 25 kilometres of the northern border with Western Sahara.
-National boundaries in the region are porous and kidnappings happen in all countries of the Sahel region.
-Foreigners travelling alone or with insufficient security make easy targets.
+Kidnappers are particularly active throughout the region of Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba and Guidimaka and within 25 kilometres of the northern border with Western Sahara.
+National boundaries there are porous and kidnappings happen in all countries of the Sahel region.
+Foreigners travelling alone or with out security make easy targets.
 Kidnapping is undertaken either directly by terrorists or by criminal groups who on-sell the victims to terrorist groups.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.

 Do not travel to Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba and Guidimaka and within 25 kilometres of the border with Western Sahara (except the city of Nouadhibou – see next point).

 Reconsider your need to travel to the city of Nouadhibou.

 - If, despite our advice, you travel to an area where there is a particular threat of kidnapping, seek professional security advice and prepare accordingly.